ArbbazAlif/UTA-X-TripAI-Case-Competition/README.md

-# AWS-based Intelligent Chatbot for Aviation Insights
+# Intelligent Chatbot for Aviation Insights

 This project presents an end-to-end solution for a cloud-based chatbot that can handle document-based and predictive queries.
 It was developed as part of a student competition focused on aviation data, with an emphasis on innovation, AI, and sustainability.